ee-jackson/tree/README.md

 first open the `.Rproj` file and call `renv::restore()` to restore the project's R package library.
 Then, run the `.R` scripts in [`code/scripts/`](code/scripts/) in the order in which they are labelled, starting from `02_identify-test-plots.R`.
-Note that the first two scripts are for reference only, since they need to be run on a high-performance computing cluster.
+Note that the first two scripts which clean and filter the data are for reference only, since we will be providing the cleaned data in this repository.